ftl-toolbox/ftl_installer/docs/proposals/workflow.md

     - alpha_provisioner
     - beta_provisioner
   gce:
   static_host:
 ```

+**Additional Provider items needing further definition:**
-TODO: Describe what a provider plugin is
+- Describe what a provider plugin is
-TODO: define and describe the built-in provider plugins
+- define and describe the built-in provider plugins
-TODO: define and describe the provider plugin interface
+- define and describe the provider plugin interface

-TODO: Describe what a provisioner plugin is
+- Describe what a provisioner plugin is
-TODO: define and describe the built-in provisioner plugins
+- define and describe the built-in provisioner plugins
-TODO: define and describe the provisioner plugin interface
+- define and describe the provisioner plugin interface

-TODO: define how inventories interact with the provider plugins
+- define how inventories interact with the provider plugins
   and/or provisioner plugins

 ###Config (Config Engine)

-TODO: better define the Config Engine
+The config key defines the configuration of the Config Engine.
+The Config Engine is

-Config defines the configuration file for the generated installer.
+responsible for managing the configuration file for the generated installer.
-The purpose of the config section is to:
+The Config Engine manages the following things:
-- define the current configuration file version (`version`)
+- current configuration file version (`version`)
-- define the default config file location (`default_path`).
+- default config file location (`default_path`).
 If not set, the default
   config file should be: `~/.config/<generated_installer_name>`.
-- define configuration migrations for previous configuration file
+- configuration migrations for previous configuration file
   versions through `config_migration` plugins
-- define configuration file validation through `config_validator` plugins
+- configuration file validation through `config_validator` plugins

 In order to allow for flexibility on when to apply migrations and particular
 validations, we borrow conditional primitive `when` from ansible along with the